nkh/P6-Data-Dump-Tree/README.md

 ### value

-The value of the element being displayed; Data::Dump::Tree displays the value of "terminal" variables, eg: Str, Int, Rat.
-For containers, nothing is displayed.
+The value of the element being displayed; Data::Dump::Tree displays the value of "terminal" variables, eg: Str, Int, Rat; for containers, no value is displayed.

 ### Type

 The type of the variable with a '.' appended.
 IE: '.Str', '.MyClass'

-Data::DumpTree will display
+Data::Dump::Tree will display

   * Ints have their type set to a white space string to reduce noise